On the Difficulty of Selecting Few-Shot Examples for Effective LLM-based Vulnerability Detection: Introduction

-We evaluate our methods using two popular open-source models that are known to perform well on coding tasks, namely \textbf{Qwen2.5-Coder-7B-Instruct} and \textbf{Gemma-3-4B-it}, as well as a closed-source model, \textbf{GPT-5-mini}.
-We use four challenging datasets for our evaluation that include programs from a variety of languages such as C/C++, Python, and JavaScript.
-Our experimental results indicate that individual strategies, particularly LFNN, can significantly enhance the models' baseline vulnerability detection capabilities.
-LFM introduces a strong inductive bias, consistently skewing predictions toward the positive class.
-However, our proposed combined methods demonstrate a more robust and balanced performance profile, effectively optimizing both accuracy and F1-score across the diverse range of models and datasets evaluated.
+We evaluate these methods using two popular open-source models that are known to perform well on coding tasks, namely \textbf{Qwen2.5-Coder-7B-Instruct} and \textbf{Gemma-3-4B-it}, as well as a closed-source model, \textbf{GPT-5-mini}.
+We use four challenging datasets for the evaluation that include programs from a variety of languages such as C/C++, Python, and JavaScript.

+Our experimental results show that while certain standalone strategies, particularly LFNN, can improve baseline vulnerability detection performance, their effectiveness varies across models and datasets.
+LFM introduces a strong inductive bias that tends to skew predictions toward the positive class, which often limits its applicability.
+In contrast, the combined methods provide more stable and generally more balanced performance, although their benefits are not uniform.
+Depending on the underlying model and dataset, these combinations may yield meaningful gains in both accuracy and F1-score, or only modest or no improvements, reflecting the heterogeneous nature of the vulnerability detection task.